nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ## Introduction

 Welcome to MovieApp!
-Here, you can book a movie, see the upcoming shows and find movie recommendation to watch!
+Here, you can book a movie, see the upcoming shows and read movie reviews to watch!

 ## Quick Start